-Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for fall 2008 admissions: C2 Number of qualified applicants offered a placed on waiting list 1242 C2 Number accepting a place on the waiting list 614 C2 Number of wait-listed students admitted 11 C2 Is your waiting list ranked?
-No C2 If yes, do you release that information to students?
+Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for Fall 2010 admissions:

+C2 Number of qualified applicants offered a placed on waiting list 1887 C2 Number accepting a place on the waiting list 1100 C2 Number of wait-listed students admitted 199

+C2 Is your waiting list ranked?

+C2 If yes, do you release that information to students?

 C2 Do you release that information to school counselors?

+Admission Requirements

-No C3 Admission Requirements High school completion requirement
+C3 High school completion requirement

-High school diploma is required and GED is X accepted Λ High school diploma is required and GED is not accepted High school diploma or equivalent is not required accepted High school diploma is required and GED is not accepted
+C3 High school diploma is required and GED is × accepted ^ C3 High school diploma is required and GED is not accepted C3 High school diploma or equivalent is not required